 I’m coming up on the 1-year anniversary of quitting my job and leaping full-time into entrepreneurship.
-It’s been quite a journey over the past year, but I’ve learned a lot.
+It’s been quite a journey over the past year, but I’ve discovered a lot.

-One of the biggest lessons I’ve learned is to be more thoughtful with my time.
-To make my life more productive and less busy (yes there is a difference).
+One of the biggest lessons I’ve learned is to be more thoughtful with my time, and to make life more productive and less busy (yes there is a difference).

 One of the best ways to create a work-life balance is to work less.
 Or rather making more money in less time.
 Is that really possible?
 YES!